-Option 1: Use new information in MAC CE to deliver the security info.
-Whether the UE uses horizontal or vertical derivation is derived from this new information in MAC CE (which is currently, neither integrity protected nor ciphered).
+Option 1: Use a new information in MAC CE to deliver the security information.
+Whether the UE uses horizontal or vertical key derivation is derived from this new information in MAC CE (which is currently, neither integrity protected nor ciphered).

-Option 1A: NCC value to use is included as MAC CE parameter to be used at inter-CU LTM execution.
+Option 1A: the NCC value to be used at inter-CU LTM execution is included in the LTM cell switch command MAC CE.

-Option 1B: UE is preconfigured with a NCC value list and association to the index in a ciphered and integrity protected message (in RRC), and the index of NCC is included as MAC CE parameter.
+Option 1B: the UE is preconfigured with a list of NCC values in a ciphered and integrity protected RRC message and the index of an NCC value in the list is included in the LTM cell switch command MAC CE.

-Option 2: Similar to Rel-18 S-CPAC key update mechanism, the UE is preconfigured from the source gNB with a NCC list per CU using RRC signalling that is both integrity protected and ciphered.
-It is expected that the participating gNBs (CUs) would need to be aware of the list and how the UE applies the list.
+Option 2: Similar to Rel-18 S-CPAC key update mechanism, the UE is preconfigured from the source gNB with a list of NCC values per CU using RRC signalling (that is both integrity protected and ciphered).
+It is expected that the participating gNBs (CUs) would need to be aware of the list and how the UE applies the list during LTM cell switches:

-Option 2A: UE chooses the first unused NCC for the target CU upon inter-CU LTM execution.
+The UE chooses the first unused NCC value for the target CU upon an inter-CU LTM execution.

-Option 2B: As an alternative to choosing next unused NCC (as in option 2A), horizontal derivation is used in this option if the LTM cell switch is between the same two CUs.
+Horizontal key derivation is used if the LTM cell switch is between the same twoCU.

 Option 3: After the execution of inter-CU LTM cell switch, the participating gNBs are expected to be updated with new K-gNB* to be used for the next inter-CU LTM cell switch.
-UE and CN are aware of how the UE would use the next NCC value.
+The UE and CN are aware of how the UE would use the next NCC value.

-Option 3A: UE determines the following NCC to use by itself (eg., increase by 1) after subsequent inter-CU LTM execution.
+Option 3A: The UE determines the following NCC value to use by itself (e.g., increase by 1) after subsequent inter-CU LTM execution.

-Option 3B: UE is preconfigured by CN (via source gNB RRC signalling) with a NCC value list and UE chooses the first unused NCC as the next NCC value.
+Option 3B: UE is pre-configured by the CN (via source gNB RRC signalling) with a list of NCC valuesand the UE chooses the first unused NCC value as the next NCC value.

-Option 4: After every inter-CU LTM cell switch execution, for vertical derivation based security change, using RRC, the UE is provided with the NCC to be used for the next inter-gNB CU LTM switch.
-This implies that every inter-CU LTM switch which is vertically derived security key based, needs a prior RRC message to inform the UE which NCC to use for this inter-CU LTM switch.
+Option 4: After every inter-CU LTM cell switch execution, the UE is provided via RRC signalling with the NCC value to be used by the UE for key derivation at the next inter-CU LTM cell switch.

 RAN2 assumes that both horizontal and vertical derivation used in L3 handover could be supported for inter-CU LTM.

 RAN WG2 agreed also to support mixture of subsequent inter-CU LTM and subsequent intra-CU LTM after an inter-CU or intra-CU LTM switch.
 Please note that the current number of candidate cells within intra CU case (release 18) is 8.
-This number might be extended (subject to further discussions in RAN WG2).
+RAN2 did not decide yet the maximum number of candidate cells in Rel-19.

 RAN WG 2 will consider Inter-CU with DC configured at a later stage.
 The above directions are intended for inter-CU LTM without DC case.

-RAN WG2 would like to highlight that one of the benefits of LTM mobility is considered to be reduced signalling overhead and therefore it would be of benefit if SA3 could take this aspect into account during security related evaluations.

 2. Actions: